There's no doubt Kajabi was the OG of course platforms. A decade ago.

 Thinkific is also much cheaper to get started.
 It lets you start for free, learn the basics, and then start paying when you’re ready to get your courses in gear.

 Thinkific has a basic native email.
-But it's missing community tools for comprehensive engagement and it doesn't have native livestreaming--meaning a cohort course can only happen on Zoom.
+But it's missing community tools for comprehensive engagement and and fostering a learning community, and it doesn't have native livestreaming--meaning a cohort course can only happen on Zoom.

 And Thinkific's apps are pretty new and have been plagued with glitches and low ratings.